-Learn the Russian language while exploring its social, cultural and political contexts, including through literature and film, as part of a single or joint honours degree.
+Learn Russian and explore literature and culture as part of a single or joint honours degree.

 Why study Russian in Edinburgh?

 Spoken by millions of people in Europe, Central Asia and beyond, Russian is the language of some of the most iconic literary and cultural works in history.
-Study it with us and you’ll learn the language while exploring its social, cultural and political contexts, including through literature and film.
+Study it with us, and you’ll learn the language while exploring its social, cultural and political contexts.

-- Whether you're a complete beginner or have studied the language before, you can take Russian as a single honours subject, or jointly with one of a wide range of other subjects, including other languages.
+- You’ll complete a four-year MA (Honours) degree.
+You can take Russian Studies as a single honours degree, or jointly with one of a range of other subjects.